How is it already March? Who ordered this? Can we put the breaks on, please?

 Oolution Eye Love, rrp. £30

 When was the last time I used an eye treatment?
 Presumably, at 28, there are people who think I should be using one every single day.
 Well, I am not that organised and can’t entirely commit to caring that much.

 However, I do like this one.
 A few dabs under my eyes either makes them look brighter or tricks me into thinking that they look brighter.
-I’ve been using it with week before applying moisturiser and I’m a fan.
+I’ve been using it before applying moisturiser and I’m a fan.
 I think (at least until the tube runs out) I will be using it every day after all.
 If I start to look 10 years younger you’ll let me know, right?

 Would I buy it?
 Again, too pricey for me, but I do like it.

 Not a bad month!
 I’m going to have the best hair and skin ever by April!